Content Strategist | East London

 04

-Content StrategyThe goal
+Content StrategyThe problem I solved

 Prove technical credibility and cultural relevance simultaneously.
 One post had to do both: establish expertise and show I understood why Doechii's visual identity was landing the way it was.